-31 This total excludes the impacts of EPA's 2004 "National Emission Standards for Hazardous Air Pollutants: Industrial/Commercial/Institutional Boilers and Process Heaters," included in our 10-year aggregate until last year's report.
+24 This total excludes the impacts of EPA's 2004 "National Emission Standards for Hazardous Air Pollutants: Industrial/Commercial/Institutional Boilers and Process Heaters," included in our 10-year aggregate until last year's report.
 On June 19, 2007, the United States Court of Appeals for the District of Columbia Circuit vacated and remanded the national emission standards for hazardous air pollutants for industrial/commercial/institutional boilers and process heaters.
 It also excludes EPA's 2004 "Establishing Location, Design, Construction, and Capacity Standards for Cooling Water Intake Structures at Large Existing Power Plants" rule.
 On January 25, 2007 the Second Circuit remanded this rule back to EPA for revisions and EPA suspended the provisions of the rule.
 On April 1, 2009, the Supreme Court reversed one part of the Second Circuit ruling related to the use of cost-benefit analysis and remanded the rule to the lower court, which returned the rule to EPA for further consideration at the agency's request.
-The final Phase IV rule, "National Pollutant Discharge Elimination System-Final Regulations to Establish Requirements for Cooling Water Intake Structures at Existing Facilities and Amend Requirements at Phase I Facilities," was published in the Federal Register on August 15, 2014.
-This rule will be reflected in future Reports.

-32 This total does not include EPA's 2005 Clean Air Mercury Rule, which was vacated in 2008.
+This total does not include EPA's 2005 Clean Air Mercury Rule which was vacated in 2008.

-33 This total does not include the impacts of EPA's 2006 PM NAAQS rule.
+26 This total does not include the impacts of EPA's 2006 PM NAAQS rule.
 Consistent with past practices, the benefit and cost estimates of the NAAQS rulemaking was only included until the implementing regulations were finalized.

-34 This total excludes DOT's 2008 Hours of Service rule, which finalized provisions included for an interim final rule included in the 2005 totals.
+27 This total excludes DOT's 2008 Hours of Service rule which finalized provisions included for an interim final rule included in the 2005 totals.